Roll20/roll20-character-sheets/Wrath and Glory API/readme.md

 Many thanks to the following individuals who reported defects and provided improvements:
 1. Morback: extra die on rolls + implement force to add 1/2 willpower to weapon DR + corruption level and roll changes
 2. Zoraste: update wounds to include wounds_max for token bar linking + notes field for Gear + minor spelling errors + request for private rolls + contributed code for automating trait calculations
+3. Fenrir: new layout was his work; full contributions in the API.

 ### Planned Releases

+Next: Overhaul of inline dice rolls!

 v2.0.
 Automate all calculated fields for performance and speed of character creation.
     - includes automated calculation of traits